This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Evaluating Soil Quality and Drainage

-Avoid soil erosion by stabilizing loose areas.
+Avoid soil erosion by keeping soil covered.

 Considering Water Access and Convenience